RAY BENNETT MAICD (Acting Chair)

 Mr Bennett was subsequently appointed Chief Executive Officer of the then Western Australian Totalisator Agency Board in 1995.
 He remained as Chief Executive until the Totalisator Agency Board was abolished in 2003, and Racing and Wagering Western Australia established to continue the operations of the Totalisator Agency Board and take control of the integrity and management of the racing industry, including allocation of funds across the three racing codes.
 Mr Bennett was appointed Chief Executive of the new organisation, a position he held until his retirement in 2008.

-Mr Bennett is a Commissioner with the Western Australian Lotteries Commission and is a member of a project committee investigating development options for Gloucester Park Raceway.
+Mr Bennett was a Director with the Western Australian Lotteries Commission for six years.

 RON EDWARDS BEc (WA), MEd (Hons) (Syd), EdD (WA)

-Ron Edwards is Chairman of Seafood Experience Australia, the promotion arm of the Australian seafood industry.
-He also is a founding member of the Graham (Polly) Farmer Foundation committed to providing opportunities for Indigenous youth; he is a Council Member of the Anglican Schools Commission.
+Ron Edwards is a founding member of the Graham (Polly) Farmer Foundation committed to providing opportunities for Indigenous youth; he is a Council Member of the Anglican Schools Commission concerned with providing low fee Anglican education.
 He also works as a consultant in the resources and seafood industries.
+Dr Edwards is a Board Member of the Potato Marketing Corporation and the Australian Landcare Council.

 GAYE McMATH BCom MBA (Melb) FCPA, FAICD